AlbinHall/MusicQuiz/README.md

 ## testing of site

 ### This site has been tested and verified via:
+- CSS
     - The jigsaw CSS validator
+- HTML
     - The W3 HTML validator
+- JavaScript validated through Jshint Validator
+    - The metrics delivered from the Jshint:
+        - There are 8 functions in this file.
+        - Function with the largest signature take 1 arguments, while the median is 0.
+        - Largest function has 11 statements in it, while the median is 5.
+        - The most complex function has a cyclomatic complexity value of 3 while the median is 1.
 - Lighthouse accessibility
-- Jshint validator
+    - Result from test displayed in picture below

 ![The lighthouse accessibility validatin](assets/image/lighthouse.png)

+### Manually Tested
+The site has been manually tested by me during the building of the site and also the final version

 ## bugs
-- problem with that the function that was making the buttons go green or red depending on correct or wrong answer not disapering when a new question is displayed
+- Bug that makes the color changing of the buttons not disapear
 - score not working correctly
 - sends user away from site when submiting username
+- validation problem for signup

 ## solved bug / not solved bug
-- I spend a lot of time trying to figure out the right syntax but gave up because I could not justify the time
+- Problem with color display when correct/wrong answer is fixed
-- fixed username problem by changing the the method and action of the form in html
+- Fixed username problem by changing the the method and action of the form in html
+- Bug solved with the displaying of score
+- validation for signup fixed

 ## Deployment